Tepito: The most dangerous neighbourhood in Mexico City

 The trade of imported, counterfeit and stolen goods is just a front for what you don't see, for what is hidden out of sight.

 I was a newbie at a place with such goings-on.
 My lover would squeeze my hand, once for 'something' on the left and twice for 'something on the right'.
 For me, it wasn't always easy to spot.
-Money being exchanged, 'fees' and 'protection money' being collected.
+Money being handed over.
+'Fees' and 'protection money' being collected.

 We'd hear the static of incoming messages on the walkie-talkies that the police were on the next corner and those selling items literally on the street would hurriedly pick up their stock on their blankets by cleverly placed loops at each corner and hustle out of sight.

 Undercover cops have infiltrated the gangs.
 They know this and we were undoubtedly being watched.
-With my pale skin, I stick out like a sore thumb in Africa but here, someone who doesn't belong might as well have a hat on with a flashing red light on it.
+With my pale skin, I stick out like a sore thumb as someone who doesn't belong.

 But we were just looking.
 We weren't talking with anyone, we didn't even buy a soda.
 We weren't shooting photos or videos.